Professor Padmanee Sharma

 Like many other women, Sharma found it difficult to balance the demands of her career with family life.
 Often not home till very late at night and frequently needing to travel abroad inevitably took its toll on her relationship with her daughters.
 They only understood and valued her work once they were much older.
 The pressures of Sharma’s career also put a strain on her marriage, which ended in 2006.
 Looking back, Sharma believes things might have been different had she been more honest with herself and Larry before their marriage about her career ambitions.
 Sharma could not contemplate marriage again for many years after her divorce.

 Sharma’s second marriage took place in 2014.
-This was to Jim Allison, an immunologist renowned for developing the first immune immune checkpoint inhibitor to treat cancer.
+This was to Jim Allison, an immunologist renowned for developing the first immune immune checkpoint inhibitor to treat cancer, for which he subsequently won the Nobel Prize.
 The two of them first met after a meeting in 2004.
 She approached him to write her a letter of recommendation for a grant application she was putting together.
 It was to study the effect of a T cell protein called inducible T cell co-stimulator, or ICOS.
 She had found the protein appeared to boost the efficacy of an antibody directed against CTLA-4, an immunotherapeutic agent developed by Allison.
 Asking such a favour from Allison was a very bold move given Sharma's junior position and the fact he had never met her before.
 He, however, was highly impressed by her proposal so agreed.
 It marked the beginning of many highly productive research collaborations.

 Sharma clicked immediately with Allison at both the professional and personal level, both of them sharing an obsession for T-cells.
 Yet, she was keen to maintain her independence.
 This was because, being a woman and more junior in position, she understood the need to make her own mark in the scientific world and wanted to be made full professor on her own merits.
 Allison understood her position.
 They finally married after she gained tenure as full professor.
 In addition to their passion for science, Sharma and Allison enjoy rock/blues music.